 4. Manufacturer needs to streamline operations and costs

 A manufacturer needs to integrate its manufacturing processes and improve efficiency.
-The company also wants to get rid of the data discrepancies and software licensing costs from using disparate systems for each function.
+It also wants to get rid of the data discrepancies and software licensing costs from using a different system for each function.

-The company starts with a material requirements planning-style ERP system that can solve issues of buying and managing components and raw materials, tracking orders starting with order placement and origination.
-The company can then begin processing these orders all the way through the operations of manufacturing, distribution and delivery, ending with order fulfillment and payment.
+The company buys an ERP system with strong material requirements planning features to solve typical MRP issues, such as buying and managing components and raw materials, as well as tracking orders, starting with order placement and origination.
+By also using the ERP's order management features, the company can begin processing these orders all the way through manufacturing, distribution and delivery, ending with order fulfillment and payment.